leahs02/J124final/README.md

 ### Findings

-The 10 states with the highest opioid dispensing rates per capita included **Alabama, Arkansas, Tennessee, Louisiana, Kentucky, Mississippi, Kansas, Oklahoma, Indiana.** Most of these states are in the southern and midwestern regions.
+The 10 states with the highest opioid dispensing rates per capita in 2020 included **Alabama, Arkansas, Tennessee, Louisiana, Kentucky, Mississippi, Kansas, Oklahoma, Indiana.** Most of these states are in the southern and midwestern regions.

 The more shocking finding from this analysis, though, was the actual rates themselves. **Doctors in Alabama prescribed enough opioids such that 80 out of every 100 people could be using.** Opioids are _dangerous_ and _addictive,_ and should _only_ be used by patients in cases of extreme pain.
 The fact that there were enough opioids to supply half of the populations in those ten states listed above should be horrifying.
 Even if you litened to your doctor and took your medication exactly as instructed, doctors over perscribed at such hugh rates that addiction among patient became increasingly common.
 The governemnt and health officials sat complacient while our country was being roofied by Purdue Pharma.